Brussels facts and figures

 Like some other members of the European Union, the official currency in Belgium is the Euro.

 If you are a UK citizen you have access to the European Health Insurance Card (EHIC) that will enable you to have access to Belgian healthcare at a reduced cost or sometimes for free.
 For citizens from the United States, Canada, Australia or other non-European countries, it is not obligatory to get health insurance to travel to Belgium.
-However, we recommend to get some type of travel insurance before traveling since healthcare can occasionally be expensive.
+However, we recommend getting some type of travel insurance before travelling since healthcare can occasionally be expensive.

 Belgium uses type C plugs with two round pins, which are commonly used in Europe, with 230 V and 50 Hz.
 If your appliances do not match the type C we recommend you either buy an adapter or ask to borrow one if you are staying at a hotel.

-If you’d like to learn a little bit more about Belgium, Brussels and Flanders in particular, why not check out Visit Flanders website?
+If you’d like to learn a little bit more about Belgium, Brussels and Flanders in particular, why not check out the official Visit Flanders website?